 Most patients are able to leave our office and return to work within two days after any residual swelling and drainage goes away.
 After the sinuses are healed, patients continue to report positive results even two full years after their procedure.

-For more information regarding the procedure, check our Sinuplasty Recently Asked Questions.
+For more information regarding the procedure, check our Sinuplasty Frequently Asked Questions.